pulumi/pulumi-azure-static-website/README.md

 # pulumi-azure-static-website

-This component makes it easy to deploy a static website to Azure along using any of the supported Pulumi programming languages.
+This component makes it easy to deploy a static website to Azure using any of the supported Pulumi programming languages.

 ## Usage